Sloth117/hello-world/README.md

 # hello-world
-uhh wassup? welcome to my file or whatever, you know how it be I like to read and write random stuff
+uhhh wassup?
+I go by sloth
+I like to play video games
+I'm learning how to code so, yeah